okarioto/Easy-Reader/README.md

 ## How we built it 🦾
 **Brainstorming&Planning:** We started by outlining the project requirements, features, and data structure for the MVP.
 This helped in creating a roadmap for development and split the team into distinct roles: two people on the backend and and front end while out third member was working on the design and final presentation.
 **Development:** We implemented the project using Javascript, React.js and the Chrome API to inject our curated fonts in the css style sheet of webpages.
-The front end was built with HTML, CSS, and the React framework and focused specifically on simplicity and overal UI / UX.
+The front end was built with HTML, CSS, and the React framework and focused specifically on simplicity and overal UI/UX.
 **Integration&Testing:** Rigorous testing was performed to identify and resolve bugs.

 ## Challenges we ran into 🧠